MohamedE610/TaskTracker/bugs.md

 - stopwatch pauses when the screen is off  (fixed)
 - fragment is recreated and recorded data is lost (fixed)
 - blanck screen on backpressed from choose project (fixed)
-- main menu is very small on some screens
+- main menu is very small on some screens (fixed)
+- update statistics on sessions change
+- save button must stop timer
+- rotate on statistics activity
+- session date is too long